Speakers

 Laurent Filhol

-Deputy Director of the Innovation Division
+Deputy Director of the Innovation Division, CEA

 Laurent Filhol

-Deputy Director of the Innovation Division
+Deputy Director of the Innovation Division, CEA

 Bio: